```

 6. Protection and restoration of biodiversity and ecosystems

-EU Taxonomy Reporting: Framework and interfaces to CSRD:
+EU Taxonomy Reporting: Framework and interfaces to CSRD

-From 2025, all large companies that are subject to the requirements of the CSRD (Corporate Sustainability Reporting Directive) and therefore also the NFRD (Non-Financial Reporting Directive) will be obliged to report in accordance with the EU taxonomy.
+From 2025, all large companies that are subject to the requirements of the CSRD (Corporate Sustainability Reporting Directive) and therefore also the NFRD (Non-Financial Reporting Directive) will be obliged to report in accordance with the EU Taxonomy.

 This obligation affects a broad range of companies in the EU and places new demands on transparency in sustainability reports: Taxonomy-compliant business activities must be disclosed within the management report and quantified according to their contribution to revenue, capital expenditure and operating expenses.
 The requirements of the CSRD are also published in the management report, albeit in separate sections.

-In terms of data collection and preparation, the overlap between the CSRD and the EU taxonomy is very limited.
-Within the CSRD, only the disclosure of taxonomy-eligible activities in connection with fossil gas is requested, stating the respective sales revenues ESRS 2 SBM-1 40 (d)i.
+In terms of data collection and preparation, the overlap between the CSRD and the EU Taxonomy is very limited.
+Within the CSRD, only the disclosure of Taxonomy-eligible activities in connection with fossil gas is requested, stating the respective sales revenues ESRS 2 SBM-1 40 (d)i.

-The EU taxonomy requirements relate to financial data from the annual financial statements.
+The EU Taxonomy requirements relate to financial data from the annual financial statements.
 The greatest effort in the recurring implementation of the EU Taxonomy lies in the collection of key performance indicators and the monitoring of changes in the delegated act.
 Effective compliance with these guidelines is ensured by integrating them into existing reporting processes and systems.
 Implementation should therefore be carried out in close cooperation with the finance or controlling department.

 • Both the CSRD and the EU taxonomy are included in the management report.
 While the CSRD is based on non-financial data points, the EU taxonomy is based on financial performance indicators.